noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

    "limit": 200

-Here, `offset` and `limit` are used for limiting the displayed
+Here, `offset` and `limit` are used for limiting the displayed results.
+The three keys have the following meaning:

-results: `limit` gives the maximum number of results (defaults to :strong:`200`), while `offset` allows to skip elements from the result set (defaults to :strong:`0`, i.e., the results start from the first one .
-It is therefore possible to simulate pagination when there are many results: for example, if there are :strong:`1000` values, by adding to successive queries the offsets :strong:`0`, :strong:`200`, :strong:`400`, :strong:`600`, and :strong:`800`, the response of the query is split on 5 pages of 200 results each.
+* `limit` gives the maximum number of results that are included in the response.
+It defaults to :strong:`200`.
+* `offset` allows to skip elements from the result set.
+The default is :strong:`0`, i.e., the results start from the first one.

-`Data` is the actual :strong:`payload` of the response, that is, the data answering the query; since it changes depending on which API call/method is used, it will be described in the next section.
+* `Data` is the actual :strong:`payload` of the response, that is, the data answering the query; since it changes depending on which API call/method is used, it will be described in the next section.

+.. hint:: It is possible to simulate pagination when there are many
+   results: for example, if there are :strong:`1000` values, by adding to successive queries the offsets :strong:`0`, :strong:`200`, :strong:`400`, :strong:`600`, and :strong:`800`, the response of the query is split on 5 pages of 200 results each.

 Structure of the API calls and Payload